-With over 200 acres of lighted runs, Brighton Ski Resort boasts the largest amount of night-skiing terrain available anywhere in Utah.
-For those with p.m. arrivals or daytime plans in the city (as well as fanatics who can’t be bothered to stop just because the sun has set), night skiing is an excellent way to sneak in some extra laps.
+With more than 200 acres of lighted runs, Brighton Ski Resort boasts the largest amount of night-skiing terrain available anywhere in Utah.
+For those with afternoon arrivals or daytime plans in the city (as well as fanatics who can’t be bothered to stop just because the sun sets), night skiing is an excellent way to sneak in some extra laps.
 A little bit of planning and local knowledge will go a long way toward keeping you warm and smiling when hitting the slopes after sundown.
+And be sure to check out Brighton's COVID-19 precautions before you go.

 WHAT TO BRING